-Elmhurst was incorporated in 1882.
-Elmhurst had a population of almost 43,000 (US Census Bureau, 2010).
-Although not directly adjacent to I-290, the City of Elmhurst is located at the western most edge of the Project Corridor's one-mile wide corridor.
-Only a small portion of the City of Elmhurst falls within the Project Corridor.
-The south eastern most portion of Elmhurst is in the Project Corridor.
+The City of Elmhurst was incorporated in 1882.
+In 2010, Elmhurst had a population of almost 43,000 (US Census Bureau, 2010).
+Although not directly adjacent to I-290, Elmhurst is located at the westernmost edge of the Project Corridor's 1-mile-wide corridor.
+Only a small portion of Elmhurst falls within the Project Corridor.
+The southeasternmost portion of Elmhurst is in the Project Corridor.
 This very small portion of the city is all residential land uses.